delightwook/MEC_RCAagent/README.md

-# MECagentserver
+# MEC RCA agent
-This is MECagentserver repo
+This is MEC RCA agent repo

 HI